DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-05-31-sign-in-pre-register-user.md

 ---
 title: "Sign-in: Invite a user"
 description: This is the approach we attempted first.
-Because of limitations with the invite email and users ending up at a dead-end, we switched to self-registration
+Because of limitations with the invite email and users ending up at a dead-end, we switched to self-registration.
+date: 2018-05-31
 ---
 The full journey from admin screens to a user completing sign up.